HPCSys-Lab/simwave/README.md

 # pywave

-`pywave` is a Python package to simulate the propagation of the acoustic wave in a isotropic medium using the finite difference method.
-Finite difference kernsl are written in C for performance and compiled a run time.
-These kernsl are called via a user-friendly Python interface for easy integration with several scientific and engineering libraries.
+`pywave` is a Python package to simulate the propagation of the constant or variable density acoustic wave in a isotropic 2D/3D medium using the finite difference method.
+Finite difference kernels of aribtrary spatial order (up to 16th order) are written in C for performance and compiled at run time.
+These kernels are called via a user-friendly Python interface for easy integration with several scientific and engineering libraries to, for example perform full-waveform inversion.

 ## Installation: